alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 Nginx is used to server Django applications for broadcaster and admin interfaces.
-Configuration files are located in

-`/etc/nginx/conf.d/<USERNAME>.conf` - for broadcaster app

-`/etc/nginx/conf.d/sc_radio.conf` - for admin app
+Configuration files are located in `/etc/nginx/conf.d/<USERNAME>.conf` - for broadcaster app `/etc/nginx/conf.d/sc_radio.conf` - for admin app *Debugging:*

-*Debugging:*

-By default all Nginx logs are disabled to save disk space.
-Enable by changing
+By default all Nginx logs are disabled to save the disk space.
+Enable it by changing
 ```
-access_log  /dev/null ;
+access_log  /dev/null;
 error_log   /dev/null;
 ```
 to